exercism/v3/languages/fsharp/exercises/concept/datetimes/.meta/design.md

 ## Concepts

-The Concepts this exercise unlocks are:

 - `datetimes`: know of the existence of the `DateTime` type; know how to create a `DateTime` instance; know how to get the current date; know of the individual, date- and time-related properties; know how to access the current date; know how to compare dates; know how to convert a `string` to a `DateTime` and vice versa.

 ## Prequisites

-This exercise's prerequisites Concepts are:

 - `numbers`: comparing the hour against specific number values.
 - `strings`: dates are parsed from and converted to strings.